GakyungKim/gcnGAN_rs2task/0.download_data/readme.md

 conda env create -f environment.yml source activate ganbert_betty
 ```
+- Change the name and prefix according to your environment in `environment.yml`
-Please note that the Pytorch version used in our experiments were installed with CUDA 10.2, but the code is compatible with CUDA 9 as well.
+- Please note that the Pytorch version used in our experiments were installed with CUDA 10.2, but the code is compatible with CUDA 9 as well.

 2. Download HCP Workbench [https://www.humanconnectome.org/software/get-connectome-workbench](https://www.humanconnectome.org/software/get-connectome-workbench) for data preprocessing.